giesongacho/workspace-services/README.md

 ---

-**🎉 You now have COMPLETE TimeDoctor API coverage with 37 endpoints, automatic pagination, token management, and comprehensive testing capabilities!**
+**🎉 You now have COMPLETE TimeDoctor API coverage with 39 endpoints, including N8N user lookup to resolve "Unknown" emails, automatic pagination, token management, and comprehensive testing capabilities!**

+**🔥 Perfect for N8N workflows that need to resolve user identities from monitoring data!**